In May 2016, Town Meeting approved $550,000 in design funds for the Rosemary Recreation Complex.

-The proposed design of the new complex will include two outdoor pools, a new bath house, town offices, spray park, trails and community program space.
+The design of the new complex will include two outdoor pools, a new bath house, town offices, spray park, trails and community program space.

 Why Support Rosemary Recreation Complex?